Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 Frequently Asked Questions ( FAQ) On Ultrasonic Machining

-What motion, the ultrasonic machine tool uses for removing materials?
+What motion, does the ultrasonic machine tool use for removing materials?

 Oscillating Motion